avinashkranjan/Amazing-Python-Scripts/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-🚀 Contributions of any kind welcome!
+🚀 Contributions of any kind is welcome!

 ## Scripts Available